bbauska/UofM-AdvStyling/readme.md

 That is because somebody has put this very horrible, horrible piece of code into their HTML.
 Instead of saying just initial-scale equals one, it also has maximum-scale equals one.
-I mention this not because I want you to put it into your site, but because it\'s pretty common practice when you\'re first coding to use other people\'s code.
+I mention this not because I want you to put it into your site, but because it&apos;s pretty common practice when you&apos;re first coding to use other people&apos;s code.
 So if you see this happening, you want to take it out.
-It\'s just a really bad experience for many people trying to use your page if they can\'t make things bigger or smaller.
-So that\'s step one.
-It\'s not only going to help your browser know that you\'re going to be doing responsive design.
+It&apos;s just a really bad experience for many people trying to use your page if they can&apos;t make things bigger or smaller.
+So that&apos;s step one.
+It&apos;s not only going to help your browser know that you&apos;re going to be doing responsive design.
 It may actually help your search engine optimization as well.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->